visrinivasan/Man-v-s-Bot/README.txt

 Project Overview :

-We plan to develop an autonomous robotic companion which can be used to play a pencil-paper
+We developed an autonomous robotic companion which can be used to play a pencil-paper

 game such as tic-tac-toe, chess, scrabble with a human.